Black swan theory

+In his 2010 book, Taleb defines the term as an event with two characteristics: first, it is so rare and outside the realm of expectations that it is unpredictable; second, its consequences are extreme—either beneficial or catastrophic—though usually only the catastrophic Black Swan events attract attention.
+Definitionally, Taleb considers black swans to be in the eye of the beholder and warns that objectively defining a black swan in a way "invariant in the eyes of all observers" would be erroneous.
+Taleb provides the example of the 9/11 attacks, which were a black swan for many, but not for its planners and perpetrators.

-Taleb's "black swan theory" refers only to unexpected events of large magnitude and consequence and their dominant role in history.
+Taleb's "black swan theory" (which differs from the earlier philosophical versions of the problem) refers only to statistically unexpected events of large magnitude and consequence and their dominant role in history.
 Such events, considered extreme outliers, collectively play vastly larger roles than regular occurrences.
 More technically, in the scientific monograph "Silent Risk", Taleb mathematically defines the black swan problem as "stemming from the use of degenerate metaprobability".